pablo-roldao/site-monitoring/readme.md

 - `monitoringDelay`: Defines the delay (in seconds) between each monitoring cycle.
 - `sitesPath`: Defines the path to the sites file.
 - `logsPath`: Defines the path to the logs file.

-## Contributions

-Contributions are welcome!
-If you want to improve the project, feel free to:

-- Open *issues* to report bugs or suggest improvements.
-- Submit *pull requests* with new features or fixes.

 ## License